-The John Sexton Scholars Program invited all currently enrolled NYC, Long Island, New Jersey and Connecticut high school students to participate in the 2019 John Sexton Essay Contest.
+The John Sexton Scholars Program invited all currently enrolled New York, New Jersey, and Connecticut high school students to participate in the 2021 John Sexton Essay Contest.
 The competition challenged students to write an original and creative essay for the following prompt:

 Rules & Rubric

-Essays must include a cover sheet with the following information: (1) name and address; (2) email address; (3) name of currently enrolled high school; (4) current grade level.
+Essays must include a cover sheet with the following information: (1) name (2) email address; (3) name of currently enrolled high school; (4) current grade level.

-Essays must be submitted double-spaced in a PDF document.
+Essays must be submitted as a PDF document.

 Essay must be no more than 500 words in length and double-spaced.

-Essays must use at least three varied sources such as newspaper articles, books, letters, and/or YouTube videos.
-Sources must be documented with citations and a bibliography.
+Essays must use at least three varied sources, such as newspaper articles, books, TED Talk videos, documentaries, and government websites.

-3rd Place Winner: will receive a $200 Visa gift card, a plaque from John Sexton at our event, and will have their essay posted on our website.
-(Sponsored by Rakan Shafi)
+3rd Place Winner: $200 Visa gift card, a plaque from John Sexton at our event, and will have their essay posted on our website.

-Winners will be notified and invited to our event via email by June 15, 2019.
+Winners will be announced and notified via email by August 15, 2021.

 Content will count for 75% and the following parameters will be considered: